bueltge/local-open-sans/README.md

 # Local Open Sans
+_Local Open Sans_ is an WordPress plugin.
 Use an local version of the Google font Open Sans.

 ## Description
-The plugin replace the default url to Google font Open Sans with a local version in the WordPress administration area.
+The WordPress plugin replace the default url to Google font Open Sans with a local version in the WordPress administration area.

 ### Screenshots
  1. [Before Replacing](https://github.com/bueltge/local-open-sans/blob/master/assets/screenshot-1.png)